Sandalanka/laravel-error-reporter/ReadMe.md

 ✅ Sends a detailed error email to your admin address
 ✅ Customizable email Blade view and config file
 ✅ Zero manual setup — just install and go!
+✅ Twilo use we cn improve error comming mobile call
 ---

 ## 🧱 Installation